1156054203/astair/README.md

   ```
   clipOverlap --in TAPS_mESC_LOO1_OT/OB.bam --out TAPS_mESC_LOO1_OT/OB_clipped.bam
   ```
-4. A script enabling you to split your bam files by chromosome is MF-chrom_split.py, a handy option that can enable you to run scipts in parallel.
+4. A script enabling you to split your bam files by chromosome is MF-chrom_split.py, a handy option that can assist you to run scipts in parallel.
 We split by chromosome before using samtools mpileup followed by MF-callerMOD.py:
   4.1.  ```
         samtools index TAPS_mESC_LOO1_OT/OB.bam
         ```